cointext-org/Cointext/README.md

 # Cointext — context for every coin.

-The knowledge base for every chain, every platform.
+The AI base for crypt.
 Real-time intelligence with institutional-grade precision.
-Powering AIBRK, fudcan, Virtuals, Base, BSC, Algorand — and beyond.
-Try asking: “What’s trending on Virtuals today?”
+Powering Ethereum, x402, Base, Virtuals, BSC, Algorand — and beyond.
+Try asking: “What’s trending on Ethereum today?”

 ## Start chatting with Cointext